jsilve24/philr/README.md

 ***
 PhILR = Phylogenetic Isometric Log-Ratio Transform.
 This R package provides functions for the analysis of compositional data (e.g., data representing proportions of different variables/parts).
-Specifically this package allows analysis of compositional data where the parts can be related through a phylogenetic tree (as is common in microbiota survey data) and makes available the Isometric Log Ratio transform build from the phylogenetic tree and utilizing a weighted reference measure.
+Specifically this package allows analysis of compositional data where the parts can be related through a phylogenetic tree (as is common in microbiota survey data) and makes available the Isometric Log Ratio transform built from the phylogenetic tree and utilizing a weighted reference measure.

 ## Authors ##
 Justin Silverman, Duke University